hollyschinsky/pocket-guide/module5.md

  that provides a non-blocking informational toast notification and is a nicer solution in this case.

     <img class="screenshot-lg" src="images/flow3-map-details.jpg"/>

+### Without Google Maps Developer Key
+1. If you did not create a google maps key then you can still do this lesson and get the current location using the Geolocation plugin.
+Add the following code into the mapIt function outside of the Google maps code.
+Inserting it into the very top of the function might be a good place for trying out this feature.

+        navigator.geolocation.getCurrentPosition(function (position) {
+            var here = new google.maps.LatLng(position.coords.latitude, position.coords.longitude);
+            var msg = "Your current latitude is: " + position.coords.latitude +" and current longitude is " + position.coords.longitude;

+            if (window.cordova && window.plugins && window.plugins.toast)
+                window.plugins.toast.showShortCenter(msg);
+            else alert(msg);

+        },function(error){console.log("Error retrieving location " + error.code + " " + error.message)});

 ### Dependencies